 Leg Lymphedema and Chinese Herbs

 Lymphedema of the legs is most common in the elderly and is typically related to poor blood circulation, as the blood pumping through the veins helps to move the lymph.
-Increasing blood circulation through exercise and herbal therapy is critical in preventing further debilitating conditions including skin ulcerations and functional deterioration of the limbs.
-Look to Blood Mansion formula and Central River formula used together.
+Increasing blood circulation through exercise and herbal therapy is critical in preventing further debilitating conditions including skin ulceration and functional deterioration of the limbs.

 Lymph Node Infections and Inflammation

 If toxins are not properly drained from the lymph nodes they can accumulate and cause an infection.
 This type of condition should be attended to through your local health care provider such as your licensed acupuncturist who is also trained in herbalism.
 They will likely prescribe herbs that clear Fire-Toxins such as indigo.

 Diseases of many of the organs can have an impact on surrounding lymph nodes.
 HIV infection, tuberculosis, and cancers can impact the entire lymphatic system.
 It becomes very clear that a healthy lymphatic system is crucial for our overall health and can have an impact on our immune system functions.
 It becomes even more evident when considering that the lymphatic system also includes the tonsils, adenoids, spleen, and thymus.